jmreidy/grunt-browserify/README.md

 Provide a config object to be used with [browserify-shim](https://github.com/thlorenz/browserify-shim)

+#### Other Options

+Any other options you provide will be passed through to browserify.
+This is useful for setting things like `standalone` or `ignoreGlobals`.

 ###Usage
 To get things running, add the following entry to `grunt.initConfig()`: